Wire fu: In practice

-The basic concept is not very complex and originates in the mechanical effects of stagecraft.
-Planning and persistence are important, as it often requires many takes to perfect the stunt.
+The basic concept is not complex and originates in the mechanical effects of stagecraft.
+Planning and persistence are important as it often requires many takes to perfect the stunt.

 Typically, a harness is hidden under the actor's costume, and a cable and pulley system is attached to the harness.
 When live sets are used, wire removal is done in post-production.
 Another later-developed technique of creating wire fu is using a green screen and post-production special effects.
 Green screening the wire work is done for more complex stunts and camera angles.
 The actors are suspended in the air by green wires, which are then erased digitally during the post-production process.
 The process by which this was done in older (pre-digital) movies was to use film coloration techniques in a method similar to animation; artists (usually animators), would painstakingly go frame by frame over the raw footage and color in the wires to match the background.